 Gary’s Advice to New Grads: on Relationships

 “If you’re truly the sum of your friends, make sure your relationships are additive.
 Find friends who are authentic, passionate, fun, and weird; ones who remind you what you’re worth, energize you, and support your pursuits.
 Drop those who slow you down, pressure you into making poor choices, and never show up – it’s cathartic.
 And don’t expect anything specific from them in return.
 Your friends will surprise you in ways you can’t predict or imagine.

-Surround yourself with those who truly make your heart sing, that you share meaningful conversations with…
+Surround yourself with those who make your heart sing; that you share meaningful conversations with…

-The friends who are there for you always:
+The friends who are there – always:

-Remember: “In prosperity our friends know us, in adversity we know our friends.”
+“In prosperity our friends know us, in adversity we know our friends.”
 (LL) Churton Collins